tldr-pages/tldr/pages/common/dd.md

 > Convert and copy a file.
 > More information: <https://www.gnu.org/software/coreutils/dd>.

-- Make a bootable USB drive from an isohybrid file (such like `archlinux-xxx.iso`) and show progress:
+- Make a bootable USB drive from an isohybrid file (such as `archlinux-xxx.iso`) and show progress:

 `dd status=progress if={{path/to/file.iso}} of=/dev/{{usb_drive}}`